-Current Rule/Section New Rule/Section Proposed Changes 1) 1301.C Deleted the "Net Emissions Increase" definition.
+Current Rule/Section New Rule/Section Proposed Changes 1) 1301.C Deleted the " Net Emissions Increase " definition.
 The definition will no longer be needed because the revised Reg.
 XIII provisions are based on EPA's definition of Net Emissions Increase.
 2) 1301.C Same Amended the "Significant Part 70 Permit Modification" definition so that it references the broader Regulation VIII requirements rather than specific, outdated subsections.
-3) 1301.C Same Amended the " Title I (or Major) Modification " definition so that it includes the PM {2.5} significance thresholds, as listed in 40 CFR §51.166.
+3) 1301.C Same Amended the " Title I (or Major) Modification " definition so that it includes the PM 2.5 significance thresholds, as listed in 40 CFR §51.166.
 4) 1301.C Same Added minor edits for additional clarity.
 5) 1301.F Deleted section "Effective Date of Rule" since it is unnecessary language.

-$Table \ 2\text{-}12. \ State \ Implementation \ Plan \ (SIP) - Actions \ Needed$
+$Table \ \textbf{2-12.} \ \ State \ Implementation \ Plan \ (SIP) - Actions \ Needed$

 Rule # Rule Name Version of Rule in SIP Status District Action Needed 102 Definitions 6/21/12 Rule is being updated in this proceeding.
 PAR 102 will be submitted for SIP approval.
 105 Applicability 7/30/91 Rule is being updated in this proceeding.
 PAR 105 will be submitted for SIP approval.
-201 Permits Required 7/2/79 The most recent version (6/19/08) is currently in EPA's SIP backlog.
+201 Permits Required 6/19/08 The most recent version is approved.
 None.
 202 Exemptions to Rule 201 10/23/78 Rule is being updated in this proceeding.
 The 2012 version of the rule is currently in EPA's SIP backlog.
 PAR 202 will be submitted for SIP approval.
 Request withdrawal of the 2012 rule for SIP consideration.
-203 Transfer 10/23/78 The most recent version (4/17/97) is currently in EPA's SIP backlog.
+203 Transfer 4/7/97 The most recent version is approved.
 None.
-204 Applications None Rule is being updated in this proceeding.
+204 Applications 4/7/97 Rule is being updated in this proceeding.
 PAR 204 will be submitted for SIP approval.
 205 Standards for Granting Applications 7/2/79 The most recent version (4/17/97) is currently in EPA's SIP backlog.
 None.
-206 Conditional Approval of Authority to Construct or Permit to Operate 10/23/78 The most recent version (10/15/91) is currently in EPA's SIP backlog.
+206 Conditional Approval of Authority to Construct or Permit to Operate 10/15/91 The most recent version is approved.
 None.
 801 New Source Review - Definitions and General Requirements None The 1997 version was submitted to the SIP, but not acted on.
 The rule is no longer required.
 Request withdrawal of the 1997 rule for SIP consideration.
 802 New Source Review None The 1997 version was submitted to the SIP, but not acted on.
 The rule is no longer required.
 Request withdrawal of the 1997 rule for SIP consideration.
 803 N/A (Previously "Prevention of Significant Deterioration") None The 1997 version was submitted to the SIP, but it was withdrawn in 2011 due to the submittal of Rule 810, Federal PSD.
 None.

 Rule # Rule Name Version of Rule in SIP Status District Action Needed 804 Offsets None The 1997 version was submitted to the SIP, but not acted on.
 The rule is no longer required.
 Request withdrawal of the 1997 rule for SIP consideration.
 805 Air Quality Impact Analysis, Modeling, Monitoring, and Air Quality Increment Consumption None The 1997 version was submitted to the SIP, but not acted on.
 The rule is no longer required.
 Request withdrawal of the 1997 rule for SIP consideration.
 806 Emission Reduction Credits None The 1997 version was submitted to the SIP, but not acted on.
 The rule is no longer required.
 Request withdrawal of the 1997 rule for SIP consideration.
 809 Federal Minor Source New Source Review None New rule that will satisfy EPA's mandate to have a Federal Minor Source NSR rule.
 Rule 809 will be submitted for SIP approval.
 1301 Part 70 Operating Permits - General Information None Not needed in the SIP.
 Part of the approved Part 70 permit program.
-None.
+None for the SIP.
+Will still be submitted as an update to the Part 70 permit program.